GoogleCloudPlatform/DataflowTemplates/v2/ordered-changestream-buffer-to-sourcedb/README_Ordered_Changestream_Buffer_to_Sourcedb.md

 ### Optional Parameters

-* **sourceType** (Destination source type): This is the type of source databse.Currently only mysql is supported.
+* **sourceType** (Destination source type): This is the type of source database.
+Currently only mysql is supported.
 Defaults to: mysql.
 * **bufferType** (Input buffer type): This is the type of input buffer read from.
 Supported values - PubSub/Kafka.
 Defaults to: pubsub.
 * **pubSubProjectId** (Project id for the PubSub subscriber): This is the project containing the pubsub subscribers.
 Required when the buffer is PubSub.
 * **pubSubMaxReadCount** (Max messages to read from PubSub subscriber): Tuning parameter, to control the throughput.
 Defaults to: 2000.
 * **kafkaClusterFilePath** (File location for Kafka cluster details file in Cloud Storage.): This is the file location for Kafka cluster details file in Cloud Storage.Required when the buffer is Kafka.
 * **sourceDbTimezoneOffset** (SourceDB timezone offset): This is the timezone offset from UTC for the source database.
 Example value: +10:00.
 Defaults to: +00:00.
-* **timerInterval** (Duration in seconds between calls to stateful timer processing. ): Controls the time between succssive polls to buffer and processing of the resultant records.
+* **timerInterval** (Duration in seconds between calls to stateful timer processing. ): Controls the time between successive polls to buffer and processing of the resultant records.
 Defaults to: 1.